Bounds on the minimum sound speed above neutron star densities

 \section{Abstract}

 We show that the existence of massive neutron stars and asymptotic freedom of QCD place robust upper bounds on the lowest sound speed of the ultra-dense matter unattainable in neutron stars.
-Our approach does not rely on explicitly representing the equation of state in the density range $\sim 2-40 n_0$, and does not require probabilistic interpretations.
-The upper limit decreases rapidly when the maximum mass of neutron stars is greater than about $2.5M_\odot$.
-Discovery of $\sim 3 M_\odot$ neutron stars would strongly support first-order phase transitions at high baryon densities.
+Centered on worst-case scenarios, our limits are the most conservative among physical equations of state in the density range $\sim 2-40 n_0$.
+Discovery of $\gtrsim 2.6 M_\odot$ neutron stars, in combination with current multimessenger astrophysical constraints on the equation of state, would strongly support first-order phase transitions at high baryon densities.